BlackCatDevelopment/catGallery_for_BlackCatCMS/README.md

-HeaderSlider for Black Cat CMS
+catGallery for Black Cat CMS
 ===============================

 This is a module for Black Cat CMS.
+It was originally publish as "HeaderSlider", but as there are many more function by now it was renamed to "catGallery".
-With this module you can add and manage an image slider
+With this module you can add and manage an image slider or even simple Galleries.

-The module uses Skitter: https://github.com/thiagosf/SkitterSlideshow
+The module uses Skitter in the default setting: https://github.com/thiagosf/SkitterSlideshow

 Please note that this is work in progress!